Syndamia/Mundus/README.md

 In this branch I will be adding features that are module requirements:
+ - Using a databse
- - Database integration (`MySQL` database ; `Microsoft.EntityFrameworkCore`)
+   - `MySQL` database
+ - Using entity framework
+   - `Microsoft.EntityFrameworkCore`
- - Unit tests (`NUnit`)
+ - Unit tests
+   - `NUnit`
+ - Following good practises for writing code
+   - **Note:** I am not following these [rules](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/blob/master/documentation/ReadabilityRules.md): SA1101, SA1107 (for switch statements), SA1305, SA1600 (on some things), SA1602, SA1611, SA1615, SA1633.

+This program has more than 2000 lines of practical code (I don't count code that is repeated with minor differences).
+I have written, in total, more than 21000 lines of code in the process of making it for the last ~2,5 months (since 27.02).

 I won't be integrating these features in official and post-exam versions of the project.
-Also many things are dependant on my setup, so I won't be supporting an executable.
+Also many things are dependant on my setup, so I won't be adding a built executable.

-So, this branch **won't be pushed to `master` and, after the exam, will be left only for archiving purposes**.
+**This branch won't be pushed to `master` and, after the exam, will be left only for archiving purposes**.